 On the western wall there is a drawer under one of the windows.
 This was likely used as a cash drawer when paying the farmhands.
 The workers would come to the window and be given their wages.

 The earliest part of the Penrose Strawbridge House likely pre-dates the construction of the 1722 Keith House and may have originally been a distillery

-What remains of this one-time 18th century distillery is a one room cabin at the center of the house that we now call the 1721 Room or the Strawbridge Dining Room, and the basements.
-Mrs Strawbridge loved this room and used it as her formal dining room.
+What remains of this possible one-time 18th century distillery is a one room cabin at the center of the house that we now call the 1721 Room or the Strawbridge Dining Room - and the

 On the southern wall, adjoining the front of the house, is a closet under a winder staircase going to the 2nd floor.
 This staircase was probably added in 1830 when the 2nd floor addition was built.
 There had also been a winder staircase going down to the basement but this was removed and replaced with the closet, probably at the same time.
 Evidence of this staircase can still be seen in the basement.